jtnnguyen/EurekaBot/README.md

 	- [QnA Maker](http://qnamaker.ai) - Build out your own knowledge bases using QnA Maker
 	- [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) - Add multi-region, global replication and scale to your NoSQL databases horizontally with the click of a button

- - not used but applicable to bots
+ - not used in this sample but applicable to bots
 	- [LUIS](http://luis.ai) - Extend your bots funcionality by using natural language processing to fulfill custom actions from your users